An extended Gauss-Newton method for full waveform inversion: Theory

 \subsection{Computational complexity}

-Comparing with the computational complexity of the steepest-descent method, the main computational cost we should pay is due to the deblurring step of the data residual matrix in equations \ref{deblur} or \ref{deblur_penalty}.
-This step requires computation of the two Hessian matrices $\bold{H}_s$ and $\bold{H}_r$ and application of their inverses along the source and receiver coordinates of the data residual matrix.
-These matrices are respectively of the size of $N_s\times N_s$ and $N_r\times N_r$ and thus they can be constructed explicitly and inverted by direct methods.
-Construction of $\bold{H}_s$, which requires $N_s$ forward wave-equation solves, does not impose additional cost because these wavefields are already available from computing the reduced data residuals.
-Thus, we only need $N_r$ extra backward wave-equation solves to build $\bold{H}_r$.
-We can decrease the total number of required wave-equation solves by using the random sketching strategy discussed above.
-In this case, one requires only $N_p$ extra wave-equation solves than the PSD.
+When comparing with the computational complexity of the steepest-descent method, the primary computational cost in our approach lies in the deblurring step of the data residual matrix, as described in equations \ref{deblur} or \ref{deblur_penalty}.
+This step involves the computation of two Hessian matrices, $\bold{H}_s$ and $\bold{H}_r$, and the application of their inverses to the source and receiver coordinates of the data residual matrix.
+The size of these matrices is $N_s \times N_s$ for $\bold{H}_s$ and $N_r \times N_r$ for $\bold{H}_r$.
+Fortunately, these matrices can be constructed explicitly and inverted using direct methods.
+The construction of $\bold{H}_s$ does not impose additional computational cost since the required forward wave-equation solves are already available from computing the data residuals.
+To build $\bold{H}_r$, we only need $N_r$ additional backward wave-equation solves.
+However, by employing the random sketching strategy discussed earlier, we can decrease the total number of required wave-equation solves.
+In this case, we only need $N_p$ extra wave-equation solves compared to the number required for the steepest-descent method.
+By utilizing the random sketching approach, we achieve a significant reduction in computational burden by minimizing the number of wave-equation solves required for the deblurring step.
+This reduction in computational cost enhances the efficiency and practicality of our approach while still preserving its extension properties for robust inversion.